 The role of the TSC is to provide overall supervision for the trial/study on behalf of the Sponsor and Funder as well as providing an element of expert advice that is independent of the CI and the Sponsor.
-The TSC is typically made up of members of the TMG (including the CI), project advisors, independent members e.g. clinicians, scientists, statisticians, patient representative(s) and should have an independent chairman (with no direct involvement in the conduct of the study).
+The TSC is typically made up of members of the TMG (including the CI), project advisors, independent members e.g. clinicians, scientists, statisticians, patient representative(s) and should have an independent Chair (with no direct involvement in the conduct of the study).
 An observer from the Funder and Sponsor should be invited to their meetings.
 Involvement of independent members allows for an unbiased oversight of the management of the trial/study and ensures that key decisions are made objectively.

 Not all trials/studies will require a TSC.
-The need and exact composition and arrangements for such a committee will depend on the complexity of the trial/study and could be considered as part of the risk assessment and monitoring strategy (for example risks associated with the IMP, safety implications of assessments, size of the trial and whether it is single or multi-site, complexity of study/trial protocol).
-For some small, not complex studies there may only be one group/committee with the function of both the TMG and TSC.
+The need and exact composition and arrangements for such a committee will depend on the complexity of the trial/study and could be considered as part of the risk assessment and monitoring strategy (for example risks associated with the IMP, safety implications of assessments, size of the trial and whether it is single or multisite, complexity of study/trial protocol).

-If a trial/study requires a TSC, the procedures for its formation, agenda remit and membership should be detailed in the protocol and/or TSC charter (see CCTU/TPL027).Use CCTU/TPL096 TSC/DMEC Agenda Template for consistency
+If a trial/study requires a TSC, the procedures for its formation, agenda remit and membership should be detailed in the protocol and/or TSC charter (see CCTU/TPL027).Use CCTU/TPL096 TSC/DMC Agenda Template for consistency